DiaLeor/wrangling/README.txt

 .
 --- Directory: time_text_mining ---
 -- time-txt.R
-    - Dates and Times -
+    - Dates and Times - notes on date-time objects and the lubridate package

+    - Case Study: Trump Tweets - notes on text-mining basics

+    - Text as Data - using tidytext to convert free form text as data

+    - Sentiment Analysis - notes on performing sentiment analysis via tidytext